html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

       shadow.innerHTML = '<span>Host node</span>';
     </script>

-The problem is, the more complex your Shadow DOM, the more this approach doesn't scale.
-Enter `<template>`!
-Instead, we can append template `.content` to a shadow root:
+The problem with this approach is that the more complex your Shadow DOM gets, the more string catenation you're doing.
+This doesn't scale.
+Things get messy fast and babies begin to cry. `<template>` to the rescue!

+Something more sane would be to append template content to a shadow root:

     <template>
     <style>